Before The Outset

 Let’s Work together

-Ping me if you are looking or you would like to have a partner to study and master Data Science with, I’m available for peer learning.
+Ping me if you are looking for or would like to have a partner to study and master Data Science with, I’m available for peer learning.

 Conclusion

-I think that start by practice using a simple and detailed course with a good scope is worth it for learn new things.
+I think that starting by practicing using a simple and detailed course with a good scope is worth it for learning new things.

-Thrilled to have it and excited to learn more using online resources and others posts about Data Science.
-I would also like to know how you started or which advice can you give to a beginner like me.
+Thrilled to have it and excited to learn more using online resources and other posts about Data Science.
+I would also like to know how you started, or which advice can you give to a beginner like me.

 Thanks for reading this post, share if you enjoyed it.